KyrinZou/KyrinZou.github.io/_talks/2022_INFORMS.md

 location: "Indianapolis, IN, USA"
 ---

 The talk focused on the bias of Gini Coefficient, and a novel proof for the unbiasedness of Gini coefficient for Gamma distribution.
-The slides can be found [here](/files/paper1.pdf).